freaktechnik/eslint-plugin-array-func/README.md

 $ npm install -D eslint
 ```

-If you installed `ESLint` globally, you have to install array-func plugin globally too.
+If you installed `ESLint` globally, you have to install the `array-func` plugin globally too.
 Otherwise, install it locally.

 ```sh
 $ npm install -D eslint-plugin-array-func